 The symptoms of mild to moderate food allergy include:

-- swelling of face or eyes
+- swelling of lips, face, eyes

 Body parts affected by food allergy